Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the extent of the court’s involvement in liquidation procedures?

 The court is the supervising authority over the proceedings and nearly all actions taken with respect to a liquidation proceeding require its approval.

 What is the extent of creditors’ involvement in liquidation procedures and what actions are they prohibited from taking against the insolvent company in the course of the proceedings?

-During the approval stage of any liquidation, regardless of the proceeding, the creditors with an economic interest in the assets will have an opportunity to voice their concerns regarding the pending sale.
+During the approval stage of any liquidation, regardless of the proceeding, the creditors with an economic interest in the assets will have an opportunity to object to the pending sale.
 The court will typically take the views of the economic stakeholders into account in making any order regarding the liquidation of the debtor’s assets.

-Once a formal insolvency proceeding has been commenced, a stay of proceedings will apply, whereby no creditor is permitted to take any steps to enforce its rights or remedies against the debtor or its assets.
-However, there are exceptions to a stay of proceedings – for example, in certain circumstances, secured creditors cannot be stayed from enforcement in proceedings commenced under the Bankruptcy and Insolvency Act.
+A stay of proceedings becomes effective once a Companies’ Creditors Arrangement Act Initial Order is granted.
+When a stay is in place, creditors are not permitted to take any steps to enforce their rights or remedies against the debtor or its assets.
+There are exceptions to the stay of proceedings.
+In certain circumstances, secured creditors are not stayed from taking enforcement steps in a proceeding commenced under the Bankruptcy and Insolvency Act.

 Director and shareholder involvement

 What is the extent of directors’ and shareholders’ involvement in liquidation procedures?